 Why golf carts?

-There is currently a 20 year waiting list to own a car on the island, which means ferries won’t be bringing your vehicle over either.
+There is currently about aa 20 year waiting list to own a car on the island, which means ferries won’t be bringing your vehicle over either.
 So, although Avalon is very walkable and hiking and biking are both popular, many locals use golf carts to get around!

 And since we like to really immerse ourselves in the places we visit, we couldn’t leave the island without renting a golf cart for a few hours.
 And driving up and down those hilly roads with sweeping views at every turn was the most fun we had on our entire trip.

 We picked up the keys from Catalina Island Golf Cart during the absolute best weather of our entire trip.
-We chose to set out at 3p.m., as the cruise shippers were headed back to the boat and the roads were less congested.
-To our surprise, circling the entire city would only take about 45 minutes of our two-hour rental, so we took our time and lots of photos!
+We chose to set out at 3 p.m., as the cruise shippers were headed back to the boat and the roads were less congested.
+To our surprise, circling the entire city of Avalon would only take about 45 minutes of our two-hour rental, so we took our time and lots of photos!